Xqhare/urd/README.md

     - [ ] Contacts in settings / own contacts page
     - [ ] Searchable contacts list
     - [ ] Searchable journal for entries with contacts

-- [x] *Proper page change using the main menu (clear all and show home)*
+## Issues preventing a stable release

+- Creating a new viewport will crash the app if it's not supported by the device
+    - Should only be an issue if web deployed or on mobile devices
+- max tag length is 46 characters, more starts to break the Metadata UI, below the entry text field

 ## Install
 I do not guarantee that any released binary will work on your device.

+Binaries (executables) are provided [here](https://github.com/xqhare/urd/releases).

+Please note that binaries are only supplied starting with version `0.7`.

+Put the executable in any location you like.
+`Urd` will generate a directory called `urd_data` in the same directory as the binary.
+This directory will store all your data, including your journal entries and settings.

 ### Linux
 Build from source, or download the binary from the latest [release](https://github.com/xqhare/urd/releases).
 (If I can be arsed to do it)

 > [!NOTE]
 > Linux binaries are only guaranteed to be compiled at release time.
-> (from 0.4.2 onwards)

-Put the binary in any location you like.
-`Urd` will generate a directory called `urd_data` in the same directory as the binary.
-This directory will store all your data, including your journal entries and settings.

 ### Windows
 Download the executable from the latest [release](https://github.com/xqhare/urd/releases).

 > [!NOTE]
-> Windows binaries are only compiled at release time, and are not built for every version.
+> Windows binaries are only compiled at release time.
-> (from 0.4.2 onwards)

 > [!IMPORTANT]
 > When compiling from source, make sure to use the `--release` flag.
-> Without this flag a `cmd` window will be generated whenever `Urd` is run.
+> Without this flag a `cmd` window will be shown whenever `Urd` is run.

-Put the executable in any location you like.
-`Urd` will generate a directory called `urd_data` in the same directory as the binary.
-This directory will store all your data, including your journal entries and settings.

 ### macOS
 Build from source.

 > [!IMPORTANT]
 > While I never tested compiling `Urd` on macOS, there is no reason to assume it wouldn't work.

-Put the binary in any location you like.
-`Urd` will generate a directory called `urd_data` in the same directory as the binary.
-This directory will store all your data, including your journal entries and settings.

 ### Building from source